alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

   })
 ```

 The API for defining stories with Storybook is intuitive.
-I initialize the stories section by calling the storiesOf() method, passing in the name of the component, and chain each example. `add()` takes the display text you'd like for the demo, as well as the callback that renders the desired demo component.
+I initialize the stories section by calling the `storiesOf()` method, passing in the name of the component, and chain each example. `add()` takes the display text you'd like for the demo, as well as the callback that renders the desired demo component.

-As will be custom for my library, I like to add a basic demo, one with enhanced styles, and a reference page with the details provided by _ iNFO ADDON _.
+As will be custom for my library, I like to add a basic demo, one with enhanced styles, and a reference page with the details provided by _@storybook/addon-info_.

 As another example, let's wire up a stateful component.